onX Documentation

 typescript

-import { IFulfillmentAdapter } from '@onx/server';
+import type { IFulfillmentAdapter } from '@cof-org/mcp';

 export class MyAdapter implements IFulfillmentAdapter {